 It took 14 hours and two flights before we arrived to the hotel.
 By then it was clear something was wrong, and despite being sore and tired himself Stephen tried to help me out by heating facecloths, placing them on my neck and massaging it.
 The problem was that even the slightest touch hurt.
 A lot.
 The kind-of-hurt that makes you gasp, cringe and reflexively pull away.
 For the next three nights I slept with one of those travel U-shaped pillows to stabilize my neck and keep it from moving and causing pain.

 The next day we saw the doctor.
-The visit was upsetting for me, so I don’t want to go into a lot of detail.
-The appointment lasted for one and a half hours with only the last five minutes being a physical exam.
+The visit was upsetting for me, so I won’t to go into a lot of detail.
+The appointment lasted for one and a half hours with a lot of dialogue.
 I was still in pain while I sat there, but like I always do–I tried to be tough and get through the appointment the best I could.

 “Oh $h!+, am I dying faster than ‘normal’ right now?
 Did we miss something?”

 It is a terrifying thought.
 It time warped me back to the end of 2015 and beginning of 2016 when I laid in bed wondering how long I’d live, accepting that whatever was happening might claim me.
 The only way I could stop listening and block out the conversation was to bite my lip as hard possible without being too obvious.

 The doctor discussed a lot of his thoughts with us and talked about a few scenarios that related to the treatment I’ve had over the last couple years.
 Ultimately he said,

 “life isn’t a movie with different plot lines, maybe you would have got better anyway–and that you made these improvements despite the antibiotics, not because of them”